 In 2015, it was decided that due to the growing number of Stand Up Paddlers, to run the event over 2 days, with the Rowers on the Saturday and SUP on the Sunday.
 This will continue each year, allowing clearer water and less congestion at the start and finish areas.

 Back in 2008 one of the UK’s prominent SUP competitors and Devon local John Hibbard, enquired about adding a SUP division to the rowing event.
 The rowing clubs were extremely kind to allow a small group of local SUP paddlers to complete the eight mile course.

 As the sport has taken off and grown in the UK, so have the numbers of SUP racers and 2013 saw a fully subscribed event, with entry limited to one hundred stand up paddlers.
 Numbers were capped at 150 in 2015 and we saw a full entry.
 Inclement weather saw a number of pre-event withdrawals but nevertheless, a hundred paddlers made for a great spectacle!

-Confirmed date for the 2017 event: Sunday 2nd April
+Provisional date for the 2018 event: Sunday 15th April

 Start (TBC): Dartmouth, opposite Coronation Park, between fuel barge & pontoon (downstream of the Higher Ferry)